Why is self-awareness so important to underpinning success?

 How did we discover?

-There are so many buzzwords out there right now – ‘reach out’, ‘bounce back’, ‘pivot’, ‘transform’ but do they resonate comfortably?
-Is it the right time to move forward and do we even need to move forward, are we self-aware of where we are in our lives right now.
+There are so many buzzwords out there right now – ‘reach out’, ‘bounce back’, ‘pivot’, ‘transform’ but do they sit comfortably?
+Is it the right time to move forward, do we even need to move forward, are we self-aware of where we are in our lives right now.
 Are we in the appropriate mindset, do we have the capacity and ability to move forward at the moment?
 What are we even trying to move towards….?

 It occurred that this could be compared to a business contract and that ‘self-awareness’ is actually a psychological contract with ourselves covering 5 underlying fundamentals:

 - competency and capacity

 To have a vision, an end goal, an objective is inspiring but how do we get there, is it realistic, does it reflect who we are, do we even know what we really want?